 In more recent times the Mudgee Rugby Club has played in the Central West at both senior and junior levels.
 The senior club has participated in different competitions over the years depending on the number of players available.
 They have played in the Blowes Cup (three grades and colts), the Lang Shield (two grades) and President’s Cup or the ANFD Cup (1 team).
 After winning the ANFD Cup competition in 2009, 2010, 2012 and 2013 the club returned to the Blowes Cup competition in 2014 with 2 senior grades and a colts (U/20).
 In 2015 a third senior grade was added and in 2016 a women’s team participated for the first time, making the grand final.
-In 2017 two senior grades and a Colts plus a women’s team participated and in 2018 thw Wombats will be entering the 2nd Tier competition with two senior teams and a women’s team.
+In 2017 two senior grades and a Colts plus a women’s team participated.
+Since 2018 the Wombats have contested the New Holland Cup, a 2nd Tier competition with two senior teams and a women’s team.

 During the nineties a group of older gentlemen decided they weren’t past lacing up the boots and thus the “Old Muds” were formed.
 Golden Oldies is an enjoyable but not too competitive way of retired players participating in a great game and having the opportunity to talk about amazing feats on the rugby field that may or may not have happened in the past.
 The “Old Muds” still appear from time to time in what could only be described as quite a loose arrangement.